ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - **Programmers** know about sophisticated data structures, modularization, reuse, and testing.

 Our experience is primarily with scientists, especially biologists and chemists.
-Most commonly, we encounter Calcers and Scripters.
+Most commonly, we encounter Novices and Scripters.
 Only Programmers take advantage of spreadsheet macro capabilities (e.g.,  Visual Basic for Microsoft Excel or
 AppScript in Google Sheets).